 Highland School fields 20 Varsity teams for boys and girls across three seasons.
 We also offer Junior Varsity and Middle School teams across all three seasons to give more students the opportunity to participate, compete, and grow as both students and athletes.
 Athletics at Highland is as much about participation as it is excellence.
 Each year, 78% of our Upper School students participate in at least one varsity-level sport. over the past 13 years, we've won 11 state titles.

 At Highland School, we are deeply committed to and invested in the fine and performing arts.
-Our state-of-the-art Highland Center for the Arts features The Rice Theater, the Lise Hicklin Black Box Theater, a dedicated gallery space, and studio spaces our faculty use to offer a wide variety of art and music classes including ceramics, 2D and 3D Design, guitar and jazz.
+Our state-of-the-art Michael A. Hughes Center for the Arts features The Rice Theater, the Lise Hicklin Black Box Theater, a dedicated gallery space, and studio spaces our faculty use to offer a wide variety of art and music classes including ceramics, 2D and 3D Design, guitar and jazz.

 The arts are part of our core curriculum.
 As a central element of our mission, arts education distinguishes Highland from other public and private school alternatives.
 In a time when school systems around the country are cutting funding to arts programs, our steadfast commitment to arts education sets Highland apart from our competitors.